avaneev/prvhash/README.md

 considering the program has no user input nor programmer's entropy, nor any logic (no constants, with all parameters initially set to zero).
 More specific
 observations: 1.
-All final values are shift-or compositions of 1-bit values, in fact representing a common 16-bit PCM sampled signal (shift-2 auto-correlation equals 0.4-0.44 approximately), but obtained in a "dot-matrix printer" way; 2.
-The orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`; at the same time both graphs are seemingly time-aligned; 3.
-Periods of 1-bit return values on both runs are aligned to 16 bits, to produce repeating sequences "as is", without any sort of 16-bit value range skew; 4.
+All final values are shift-or compositions of 1-bit values, representing a common 16-bit PCM sampled signal, also known as "16-bit folding" in pseudo-random numbers; 2.
+The orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`; at the same time, both graphs are seemingly time-aligned; 3.
+Periods of 1-bit return values on both runs are naturally aligned to 16 bits, and produce repeating sequences "as is", without any sort of 16-bit value range skew; 4.
 The orange graph is produced from an order-reversed shift-or, but with the same underlying algorithm; 5.
 So far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be another yet-to-be-decoded, similar or completely different, information available); 6.
 From drumming musician's (or